wemake-services/wemake-django-template/README.md

 - [`mypy`](mypy.readthedocs.io) for optional static typing
 - `pytest`, `pylint`, and `flake8` for testing and linting
 - [`pre-commit`](http://pre-commit.com/) hooks for consistent development
-- `docker-compose` for development and production
+- `docker-compose` for development, testing, and production
 - `pycharm` with pre-configured local `docker` development targets
 - `sphinx` for documentation
 - `Gitlab CI` with full `build`, `test`, and `deploy` pipeline configured by default